PouriaRz/Vpn/README.md

 then connect to your DebianCore Server

-by default if you do these you'll get username "vpn"
+by doing these you will get "vpn" username

-but if You want to change that follow this help:
+if You want to change default follow this help:

 ````````````````````````